 Dr. Heinrich began to garner autographed hats and scarves from notable personalities to be given to the children with cancer that he treated.
 Publicity opened new avenues for acquiring hats and soliciting signatures.
 Dr. Heinrich was soon able to expand the program so that all children receiving chemotherapy for cancer at Children's Hospital in New Orleans could participate.

-Today, Caps For Kids exists at more than 100 hospitals in the United States and Canada.
-The organization is run by a full-time staff based in New Orleans, with a volunteer Board of Directors from across the nation.
-The Board of Directors and an Advisory Board help to drive the organization's growth.
+Today, Caps For Kids exists at more than 120 hospitals in the United States and Canada.
+The organization is run by a full-time staff based in New Orleans, with a volunteer Board of Directors.
+The Board of Directors and an Advisory Board help drive the organization's growth.

 For more information, check out their website at www.capsforkids.org or contact Caps For Kids at (504) 891-4277 or via email firstname.lastname@example.org